driouxg/s3-bucket-creator/README.md

 ## Overview

 This application allows you to initialize an S3 bucket and its subdirectories for testing purposes.
 This application has been containerized and can be used with docker or docker-compose.
 This application also provides a ui dashboard into the S3 server that it connects to.
+This application will retry indefinitely to create the bucket and subdirectories until it is successful.

 ## Official GitHub repository